tekknolagi/tekknolagi.github.com/_posts/2021-02-03-inline-caching-quickening.md

 ## The problem

 Let's take a look at a fragment of the caching interpreter from the last post so we can talk about the problem more concretely.
+You can also get the sources [from the repo](https://github.com/tekknolagi/icdemo) and open `interpreter.c` in your preferred editor.

 ```c
 void add_update_cache(Frame *frame, Object left, Object right) {